varabyte/kobweb/frontend/silk-widgets/README.md

 ported to Kobweb, but they still want to use our fancy color mode support or widgets like SimpleGrid.

 When using this widget library on its own, you must initialize it yourself, since that's normally something the Kobweb plugin does for you.
-To do that, you must call `SilkFoundationStyles`, `SilkWidgetVariables`, and `DeferringHost` inside the `renderComposable` block:
+To do that, you must call `SilkFoundationStyles`, `ColorModeAware`, and `DeferringHost` inside the `renderComposable` block:

 ```kotlin